 After the Surgery

 Most patients are discharged the same day after knee arthroscopy.
 Recovery after the surgery depends on the type of repair procedure performed.
 Recovery from simple procedures is often fast.
 However, recovery from complicated procedures takes a little longer.
-Recovery from knee arthroscopy is much faster than that from an open knee surgery.
+Recovery from knee arthroscopy is much faster than that from open knee surgery.

 Pain medicines are prescribed to manage pain.
 Crutches or a knee brace may be recommended for several weeks.
 A rehabilitation program may also be advised for a successful recovery.
 Therapeutic exercises aim to restore motion and strengthen the muscles of the leg and knee.